nus-apr/auto-code-rover/README.md

 First, put the id's of all tasks to run in a file, one per line.
 Suppose this file is `tasks.txt`, the tasks can be run with

 ```
-PYTHONPATH=. python app/main.py --enable-layered --setup-map ../SWE-bench/setup_result/setup_map.json --tasks-map ../SWE-bench/setup_result/tasks_map.json --output-dir output --task-list-file tasks.txt
+PYTHONPATH=. python app/main.py --enable-layered --model gpt-4-0125-preview --setup-map ../SWE-bench/setup_result/setup_map.json --tasks-map ../SWE-bench/setup_result/tasks_map.json --output-dir output --task-list-file tasks.txt
 ```

 **NOTE**: make sure that the tasks in `tasks.txt` have all been set up in SWE-bench.
 See the steps [above](#set-up-one-or-more-tasks-in-swe-bench).

 #### Using a config file

 Alternatively, a config file can be used to specify all parameters and tasks to run.
 See `conf/vanilla-lite.conf` for an example.
+Also see [EXPERIMENT.md](EXPERIMENT.md) for the details of the items in a conf file.
 A config file can be used by:

 ```
 python scripts/run.py conf/vanilla-lite.conf